 Letrozole is a selective aromatase inhibitor primarily used in the treatment of hormone receptor-positive breast cancer.
 This medication works by inhibiting the activity of aromatase, thereby reducing estrogen levels in the body and suppressing tumor growth.
 It is widely used as adjuvant therapy in postmenopausal women with early breast cancer and for the treatment of advanced or metastatic breast cancer.

 The generic name is "Letrozole," with the main brand being "Femara."
-Different countries may have other brand names, but the generic name Letrozole is universally recognized.
+Different countries may have other commercial names, but the generic name Letrozole is universally recognized.
 The medication is supplied in tablet form, typically as a 2.5 mg dose.

 Main indications include: